mwandelt/Snatch/README.md

 - `200 OK` on successful retrieval
 - `201 Accepted`on successful storage
 - `400 Bad Request` when calling the script without POST or GET data
+- `403 Forbidden` when IP is temporarily blocked due to failed retrieval attempts
 - `404 Not Found` when the retrieval code could not be found
 - `410 Gone` when the retrieval code has expired